SandorTeleki/how-to-learn/README.md

 This project was created to teach readers on how to study and learn more effectively.

 ### Technologies used in this project:
 Iframe was used to include Youtube videos in the page.
+Added simple JavaScript script to update copyright year in the footer.

 ### Plans for the project:
 For the time being: none.